igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 To **undo a grouping** command, click on *Group alignments by* and select *none*.

 A shortcut for applying the **same grouping to all alignment tracks** is provided via the *Group all tracks* option in the *Group alignments by* sub-menu.
-Selecting *Group all tracks* will affect all subsequent grouping commands, not any current groupings.
+Selecting *Group all tracks* will affect all subsequent grouping commands, not only the current groupings.

 #### Sorting

 To **sort the alignments in a track**, click on *Sort alignments by* in the track's pop-up menu and select one of the options in the sub-menu.
-Options include attributes such as start location, read strand, base, mapping quality.
+Options include attributes such as base, start location, read strand, mapping quality.
 Not all options are applicable to all alignment tracks.
 For example, some options are specific to [paired-end alignments](paired_end_alignments.md).

 The sort is performed based on the values of the selected attribute of the alignments that intersect the **locus at the center of the view**, no matter where the cursor was located for the right-click.
-To display a line down the center of the track, set the_Show center line_property in *View > Preferences > Alignments*.
+By default, a pair of lines are displayed to indicate the center of the track.
+The display of the lines is controlled by the _Show center line_ property in *View > Preferences > Alignments*.

 In the following example, the alignments are sorted by base.
 The putative SNP site was first centered in the view.